-1. Parties and their attorneys must meet in person at the courthouse at the assigned time and date in a good faith effort to eliminate the necessity of trial or to eliminate as many of the disputes between the parties as possible.

-2. Not later than five (5) calendar days prior to the conference, or any other date set by the court, the parties must serve upon the other parties settlement conference/trial briefs, and where applicable, fully executed income and expense declarations and property declarations.
+- 1. Parties and their attorneys must meet in person at the courthouse at the assigned time and date in a good faith effort to eliminate the necessity of trial or to eliminate as many of the disputes between the parties as possible. - 2.
+Not later than five (5) calendar days prior to the conference, or any other date set by the court, the parties must serve upon the other parties settlement conference/trial briefs, and where applicable, fully executed income and expense declarations, and property declarations.
 Settlement Conference Brief/Joint Statement of Issues to be Tried (local form L-0966), or any other pleading that puts forth the position of each party on the following issues, may be used:

+Custody & parenting time

+Child support

+Spousal support

-Custody & parenting time Child support Spousal support Division of property (values and proposed division)
+Division of property (values and proposed division)

 - Community

 - Separate

 - Debts

 - Credits

-- Attorneys fees & costs
+Attorneys fees & costs

-- 3. Parties must prepare a joint statement of issues remaining to be tried, defining and limiting the issues to be tried.
+3. Parties must prepare a joint statement of issues remaining to be tried, defining and limiting the issues to be tried.
 At the discretion of the court, issues not fully considered in the course of the mandatory settlement conference may not be considered for trial.
-The joint statement of issues must be filed with the court at least 5 calendar days prior to the trial date, and parties must bring a copy to court for reference.
+The joint statement of issues must be filed with the court at least 5 court days prior to the trial date, and parties must bring a copy to court for reference, and the parties must lodge a copy with the court prior to the commencement of trial.
 The joint statement of issues must be signed by each party participating in the settlement conference.

-- B. Attendance
+B. Attendance